TIBTHINK/reliqua2.0/README.md

 so i scrapted it and its working on a code system \
 it makes it easier (on my end) and more userfriendly

+## Features
+* Message supports multi-line messages
+* Converts message from 3 diffrent encodings (for now)
+* The code word is encrypted by a hash and if wanted a hint is a option
+* Zips all the required files in a file (if wanted)
+* For testing you can change the link ip to local

 ## How to use

 ```sh